Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation

 In this subsection we discuss unscoping and describution as well as centralization as the inverse~\cite{Boley15b} of describution.
 For this, recall that independent descriptors are not sensitive to any specific (non-{\tt Top}) predicate in whose scope they occur within an atom.

-{\it Unscoping} of the independent descriptors in a perspeneutral atom with a non-{\tt Top} predicate extracts the atom's membership, leaving behind an atom in which the non-{\tt Top} predicate is replaced by {\tt Top}.
+{\it Unscoping} of the independent descriptors in an independent atom with a non-{\tt Top} predicate extracts the atom's membership, leaving behind an atom in which the non-{\tt Top} predicate is replaced by {\tt Top}.

-Unscoping has the following general form, where $\Omega$, $\Pi$, and $\Delta^{\Mathtt{-}}_i$ are meta\-variables for, respectively, arbitrary OIDs, predicates, and independent ($^{-}$) descriptors ($s$ $\geq$ 0, where for $s$ = 0 empty atoms ensue):
+Unscoping has the following general form, where $\Omega$, $\Pi$ ($\neq$ {\tt Top}), and $\Delta^{\Mathtt{-}}_i$ are meta\-variables for, respectively, OIDs, predicates, and independent ($^{-}$) descriptors ($s$ $\geq$ 0, where $s$ = 0, for empty atoms, is included for generality):